Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Methodology

 \section{Methodology}

 Given a monolith application and constraints $S_{list}$ - the list of $K$ seed sets from the subject matter experts (SMEs), we want to partition the monolith into $K$ fairly distributed clusters where each cluster is a group of programs and resources that perform a well-defined functionality.
-An ideal cluster should exhibit high cohesion, i.e., have strong interaction within the cluster and low coupling i.e., less interaction between clusters.